dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_para_chr_xargs_sh/Readme.md

-This applet slices a BAM file by canonical chromosome then performs a parallelized `samtools view -c` using xargs.
+This applet slices a BAM file by canonical chromosome then performs a Parallel `samtools view -c` using xargs.
 Type `man xargs` for general usage information.

 ## How is SAMtools dependency provided?
 SAMtools compiled binary is placed directory in the <Applet dir>/resources directory.
 Any files found in the resources directory will be uploaded so that they will be present in the root directory of workers.
 In our case: